 - Sample Lineage

-Click below and complete the form to receive instant access to an evaluation version of Sample Manager.
+Click below to receive instant access to an evaluation version of Sample Manager.

 Sample Types - add trackable properties to samples

 Sample Manager provides three options for easily importing assay data: File Upload, Copy/Paste and Grid Data Entry.
 During the import process, the assay run fields may also request details from the user to accompany the data being imported.
 Once imported, users can view the associated assay data from the samples detail page.